PharmGKB/PharmCAT/README.md

 ## Status

 Please consider this alpha code.
+More documentation is available in the [wiki](../../wiki).